 – Theodore Roosevelt

-Community Engagement Coordinator Jamie Perez has long had a desire to do “something that makes a difference.”
-Born and raised in Santa Maria, Jamie is grateful for the opportunity to work for her local community through her role at the Foundation.
+Jamie has always had a desire to do “something that makes a difference.”
+Born and raised in Santa Maria, she’s grateful for the opportunity to work for her local community through her role at the Foundation.

-After graduating from UCSB with a degree in Sociology and Black Studies, Jamie moved down to the Los Angeles area, where she spent more than ten years working for the City of Manhattan Beach Finance Department.
-Recently, she and her husband decided it was the perfect time to relocate back to her hometown to put down roots and be closer to extended family.
-When Jamie is not working, she enjoys family BBQs, beach days and checking out local events with her husband and three kids.
+After graduating from UCSB with a degree in Sociology and Black Studies, Jamie moved to the Los Angeles area, where she worked more than ten years for the City of Manhattan Beach Finance Department.
+She and her husband were happy to leave behind the traffic of the big city to relocate to Jamie’s hometown to be closer to extended family.
+When Jamie is not working, she enjoys family BBQs, walking her dog on the beach, and checking out local events with her husband and three kids.

 “Hello, sun in my face.
 Hello you who made the morning and spread it over the fields…Watch, now, how I start the day in happiness, in kindness.”